dtk/dtk-getting-started-examples/example-services/spark/steps/04_CheckingTaskCompletionandTermination.md

 |       3.1.2 configure_node       | succeeded | slaves:2      | 3.1s     | 17:18:31 26/11/15 | 17:18:35 26/11/15 |
 ...
 ```
-The top level line 'assemblly' converge' indicates the summay status.
+The top level row 'assembly' converge' indicates the summary status of the task as a whole.
-To see the status of all teh service instances the user can do a list command at the service level context by issing the following commands:
+As an alternative, to see the status of all the service instances the user can do a list command at the service level context by issing the following commands:
 ```
 cd /service
 ls

 ```
-With sample eresults
+The results can look like
 ```
 +------------+----------------+---------+-----------+-------------------------------+---------------+---------+-------------------+
 | ID         | ASSEMBLY NAME  | STATUS  | LAST RUN  | ASSEMBLY TEMPLATE             | TARGET        | # NODES | CREATED AT        |